ilfer/project_plc_transportband/Documentatie/Ferdi/step_motor.md

 #### 3.3.2 MC_Jog <a name="jog"></a>

 Another function block that we use is the MC_Jog.
 This ensures that we can control the engine more manually.
-The engine can be driven when we set the inputs 'JogForward' or 'JogBackwards' high.
+The motor can be controlled when we set the inputs 'JogForward' or 'JogBackwards' high.
+The motor only remains in operation as long as one of these inputs becomes high.
 We can also give the speed and distance.

 <img src="https://infosys.beckhoff.com/content/1033/tcplclib_tc2_mc2/Images/png/9007199325083403__Web.png" width="300">

 #### 3.3.3 MC_MoveRelative <a name="mrelative"></a>

+MC_MoveRelative is similar to MC_Jog.
+The MC_MoveRelative makes it easier because here we can enter the distance that the engine must achieve.
+The motor operates until the distance is reached.

 <img src="https://infosys.beckhoff.com/content/1033/tcplclib_tc2_mc2/Images/png/9007199325025803__Web.png" width="300">